tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 * (Base) Postfix specific
    * SMTP submission from applications using static credentials
-   * SMTP submission without authentication for Dovecot generated mails by Sieve filters, e.g. out-of-office replys, as Dovecot does not support authentication in this flow
+   * SMTP submission without authentication for Dovecot generated mails by Sieve filters, e.g. out-of-office replies, as Dovecot does not support authentication in this flow
    * Available even if OX App Suite is not installed

 * Postfix-OX specific